BarnardArchives/digitalcollections.barnard.edu/sites/all/modules/islandora_solution_pack_compound/README.md

 ## Introduction

-The Islandora Compound Object Solution Pack enables generic parent-child relationships between objects.
-The object view of a compound object is replaced by the view of its first child object.
-The included "Islandora Compound Object Navigation" block provides a thumbnail navigation of an object's siblings.
-A "Compound" management tab allows for the addition and removal of parent and child objects for each object.
+The Islandora Compound Object Solution Pack enables the creation and management of parent-child relationships between objects, and an interface to navigate between children of the same object.
+Children have an order within their parent, which can be managed from the parent object.

 ## Requirements